Top 5 Carrot Growing Stages You Need to Know for Success

 Carrot Germination

 Carrot germination is a key step in growing carrots.
 It starts when carrot seedlings first appear.
 This stage takes about 14 to 21 days after planting.
-It’s important to keep the soil moist during this time.
+It’s essential to keep the soil moist during this time.

 At first, you’ll see two small leaves called cotyledons.
 They don’t look like carrot leaves but help the plant grow.
 Then, true leaves come out, looking feathery.
 This means the plants are growing strong, ready for big roots.
 These roots need less water before they’re picked to avoid breaking.